-Live Arts Centers of North America (LACNA) is a membership-based organization of more than 50 performing arts centers located in the United States and Canada.
+Live Arts Centers of North America (LACNA) is a membership-based organization serving performing arts centers located in the United States and Canada.
 Members include performing arts centers with revenue of $5 million and up and are represented in the organization by their CEOs.
-The LACNA Foundation supports interests of the LACNA membership that enhance the potential of the performing arts field in the 21st century.
+The LACNA Foundation strives to enhance the potential of the performing arts field in the 21st century.